Conservator for Special Collections

 University of North Carolina at Chapel Hill

-Collections in our libraries, archives, and historical societies consist of diverse materials that differ in type, size, and format.
-They are stored under varying environmental conditions, housed in a variety of boxes and enclosures, and used for various purposes and to different extents.
-The net result is that the materials in our collections range in condition from pristine to severely deteriorated.
-Some of these items need conservation attention, and institutions without a conservator on staff must entrust highly valued materials to the care of an individual outside the institution.
-Carefully choosing a conservator is an important step in providing responsible conservation.
+Library, archive, and historical society collections are made up of diverse materials that differ widely in type, size, and format.
+They are stored under varying environmental conditions, housed in a variety of boxes and enclosures, and used for various purposes both frequently and rarely.
+The net result is that the materials in our collections range in their condition from pristine to severely deteriorated.
+Some of these items will require conservation attention, and institutions without a conservator on staff must entrust their valued materials to the care of an individual outside the institution.
+Choosing a conservator is an important step in providing responsible conservation.

-To assist in that process, this publication explores some of the issues related to selecting a conservator.
-It addresses the nature of conservation; the qualifications and background of a conservator; and how to find, work with, and what to expect from a conservator.
-The focus is on factors relevant to conservation treatment of special collections materials—that is, those materials that are significant as artifacts because of their age, rarity, beauty, historical or bibliographic importance, research potential, or monetary value.
-These factors are also relevant for those items whose physical features (e.g., color illustrations, folding maps) or size preclude reformatting (either digital or analog) and necessitate preservation of the physical artifact.
-For these materials, even if the item's intrinsic value may not demand conservation, treatment may be the option of choice.
+To assist in that process, this publication explores some of the issues and concerns an institution faces when selecting a conservator.
+What is the nature of conservation?
+What are the important considerations in looking at the qualifications and background of a conservator?
+How does one find and work with a conservator—and what should be expected?
+What are the factors relevant to conservation treatment of special collections materials—that is, those materials that are significant as artifacts because of their age, rarity, beauty, historical or bibliographic importance, research potential, associational, or monetary value?
+These factors are also relevant for those items whose physical complexity or size make reformatting (either digital or analog) impractical and requires the preservation of the physical artifact.
+For these materials, even if the item's intrinsic value may not demand conservation, treatment may be the best option.

 Certain items in a collection are so significant that they automatically warrant a conservator’s attention.
 Conservation of such items is especially appropriate when the materials cannot withstand use—even careful use—without being damaged, when they are physically or chemically unstable, or when they have received inappropriate treatment in the past.1